dvenkatsagar/dvenkatsagar.github.io/_posts/2015-10-14-python-yad.md

 ## The Yad-Dialog

 Yad is Linux program that allows the user to create simple GUI Dialogs on the screen using shell scripts.
 Its a fork of [Zenity](https://help.gnome.org/users/zenity/stable/) with a lot of extended features.
-For example, a calendar dialog can be bought up by opening the terminal and typing in the following command (assuming yad is installed in the system):
+For example, a calendar dialog can be bought up by opening the terminal and typing in the following command (assuming yad is installed in the system) :

 ```bash
 yad --calendar --day 14 --month 10 --year 2015
 ```

-And you will get something like this:
+And you will get something like this :

 <img style="margin:auto;display:block" src="{{ site.baseurl }}/lib/media/yad-calendar.png" />

-You should check its `man-pages` for more options:
+You should check its `man-pages` for more options :

 ```bash
 man yad